mistermicheels/learning-notes/architecture-design/architectural-boundaries-details/Separation-mechanisms.md

     -   Example: DLL or JAR files
 -   Deployed independently, but they still run in the same address space
     -   Communication still through simple method calls
+-   Boundaries might need additional enforcement depending on how easy it is for code to access a component's internals
 -   When different components are developed independently from each other, you need some kind of versioning and release management system that allows developers depending on a component to decide if and when to upgrade to its next version
 -   Dependencies between components need to be managed carefully in order to prevent dependency cycles
     -   See Dependency Inversion Principle (from the [SOLID principles](../oo-design/SOLID-principles.md))